 Attacks of hallucination and delirium were also frequent during the most critical period of the painter’s illness.
 External factors such as the Napoleonic Wars deeply marked the painter, too.
 In his works, he portrayed the gravity of human melancholy, with paintings depicting human suffering becoming more and more common.

 The Greek Yannoulis Chalepas is a different case.
-Not only is he the only sculptor on our list, but the mental illness he had had no direct effect on his style.
+Not only is he the only sculptor on our list, but the mental illness he suffered from had no direct effect on his style.
 Nevertheless, he spent several decades without producing anything or destroying his works as soon as he created them.

 The subject of mental illness and art has often been discussed, especially in recent years.
 It is undeniable that there is a relationship, especially if we think of art as an elementary form of human communication.
 From this perspective, artistic production would not only be a response to disease but a form of output, a release valve.